nschan/nf-plotsv/README.md

 # nf-plotsv

-Here, whole genome alignments are created, oriented if needed, and then passed to syri and then to plotsr.
+This [`nextflow`](https://nextflow.io) pipeline can be used to analyze genomes using [`syri`](https://schneebergerlab.github.io/syri/) and [`plotsr`](https://github.com/schneebergerlab/plotsr/).
+Whole genome alignments are created using minimap2, oriented and re-alinged if needed, and then passed to syri and then to plotsr.

 # Usage